FAFSA Application Process

 Creating an FSA ID

 We strongly recommend you create an FSA ID, a username and password combination, that allows you to sign your FAFSA® form electronically.
-Your FSA ID also can be used to access the myStudentAid app, sign loan contracts, and access certain information online.
-While you can get your FSA ID as you’re completing the FAFSA form online, getting it ahead of time and using it to begin your FAFSA form on fafsa.gov or on the myStudentAid mobile app cuts down on errors and delays.
+Your FSA ID also can be used to complete your MPN, Loan Counseling and access certain information online.
+While you can get your FSA ID as you’re completing the FAFSA form online, getting it ahead of time and using it to begin your FAFSA form on studentaid.gov cuts down on errors and delays.
 Find out how to get an FSA ID and what to do if you forgot your FSA ID.

 Important note: If you’re a dependent student, one of your parents whose information is reported on the FAFSA form will also need an FSA ID so that he or she can sign your application electronically.
 If your parent doesn’t have a Social Security number (SSN), your parent won’t be able to create an FSA ID (which requires an SSN).
-This means you’ll have to select the option to print a signature page when you get to the end of your FAFSA form on fafsa.gov (this option isn’t available in the myStudentAid app).
+This means you’ll have to select the option to print a signature page when you get to the end of your FAFSA form on studentaid.gov.

 Tip: Use your FSA ID to start your FAFSA form.